 Use of battery powered, hand crank or rechargeable flashlights are the safest options.
 Make sure to have spare batteries on hand and ideally for the environment a rechargeable set is better.

 Be Safe Outside Pre-storm

 Make sure your yard and the yards of the people around you are free and clear of debris that could turn into dangerous projectiles with strong winds.

 Make sure to be aware and watch for safety hazards.Get help if you’re not sure how to handle harmful materials.
 Steer clear of downed power lines that can cause an electrical shock risk.
 Avoid any dangerous materials and walk cautiously if you are in standing water.

-Belize Red Cross Multi Hazard App on iOS & Android.
+Belize Red Cross Multi-Hazard App on iOS & Android.
 This app gives users important information about disasters and hazards localized to Belize and can be invaluable during the course of a weather emergency.
-There are specific hurricane and related sections.
+There are specific hurricane-related sections.

 Spray bottle for showers and containers with flush-able water.

 Some people may consider this next one a bit crazy but I say better safe than sorry if you have one on hand.
 Keep a life jacket or floating device handy, especially if you are in an area where there may be a strong storm surge and potentially high water.